Have you ever wondered what living in China is like?

 “Because of my job, teaching English to college students, I live in a college town with thousands of college students.
 When I stay in my city for the weekend, I love hanging out with my students because they are always introducing me to something new about their culture or something in the area.”

-Any tips for moving to / living in China?
+Any Tips for Moving to and Living in China?

-“Don’t pack too much.
+“Don’t pack too much when you move to China.
 You can buy almost ANYTHING on a website called Taobao.
 It’s like the Amazon of China, but with a wider variety of items.”

 Zhengzhou is the capital of Henan Province in east-central China.
 The city lies on the southern bank of the Yellow River, and is one of the Eight Great Ancient Capitals of China.

 Sometimes it is called the Green City, for the number of trees it has, or rather had.